 Most of us now know that most things we do have an impact on the earth’s climate.
 That is also true of air travel.
 We are thus working within the scope of our mission as mandated by the Swedish State to be an international role model in sustainability.
+In 2020, the airport operations that Swedavia runs under its own auspices became completely fossil-free.
 Together with companies and other organisations in the aviation industry, we are working to speed the development of fossil-fuel air transport.

 Things are moving in the right direction

 Even today, Swedavia is a world leader in developing airports with the least possible impact on the climate, and carbon dioxide emissions from aviation have been reduced by more than 80 per cent in the past 50 years.
 But we need to do even more.
 Air transport should make it possible for people around the world to get closer to one another, without this being at the expense of our planet and its inhabitants.

 Swedavia is thus working actively with other companies and organisations in the aviation industry to speed up this transformation.

 Even now, you can, for example, buy bio jet fuel and reduce emissions from your flight.
 And in about five years, conditions will be in place that will enable electric aircraft to be used as part of Sweden’s domestic air transport.

 Everything we do is in line with the Swedish Government’s Fossil-Free Sweden initiative, which among other things, aims to make all domestic flights fossil-free by 2030 and all flights originating from Sweden fossil-free by 2045.